jecampagne/Jemu/README.md

 # Jemu
 CLASS Pk emulator in JAX
-Jump to the `emu-global-predict.ipynb` and play with it...
+Jump to the [Jemu-demo.ipynb](https://github.com/jecampagne/Jemu/blob/main/Jemu-demo.ipynb) and play with it...
-For the time beeing the code is not optimized: for instance the computation of the 20x40=800 predictions for the q-function (the NL part of the Pk) would be nice to get a paralellized version.
+For the time beeing the code is not yet optimized and loading the GPs parameters could take a few minutes.